 Have you ever watched the Indianapolis 500 or the Daytona 500 on t.v.?
 The race cars zoom around the track mile after mile, each driver pouring himself into doing his job to the best of his ability.
 At certain intervals, however, the drivers have to drive their cars into the pit area for pit stops.
 Nobody can race 500 miles without a few pit stops.

-Once a pit stop officially begins a whirlwind of activity takes place.
+Once a pit stop officially begins, a whirlwind of activity takes place.
 Pit crew members come flying over the retaining walls onto the track.
-They attack their driver’s car like a swarm of bees and do all the necessary work.
+Each pit crew attack its driver’s car like a swarm of bees.
 Does the car need gas?
 One crew worker does that job.
 Does the car need fresh tires?
 A team of crew workers do that job.
 Does the windshield need cleaning?
 A crew worker does that job.

 And what does the driver do while all this activity is going on?
 He sits in the car, maybe grabs a quick drink of something, and gets a round of encouragement or instruction from his crew chief.
 The entire event takes less than twenty seconds, and then the driver roars the car back out onto the track and resumes the race.
 It’s the race that is the big deal, not the pit stop.
 The pit stop is just something that helps the driver do better in the race.

 Perhaps you’ve figured out by now where I’m going with this.
 The race in which Christians are running is life — the real world — and the regularly scheduled pit stops are church services.
 As for the pit crews, they are the pastors, ministers of music, Sunday School teachers, youth ministers, etc. These are the people who do the work in the pit area.
 They provide the Christian with encouragement, instruction, and assistance each church service.